BennyHg/Project-Beta/README.md

 Team:

-* Person 1 - Which microservice?
-* Person 2 - Which microservice?
+Benny Huang - Sales microservice Lead
+Yehsun Kang- Services microservice Lead

 ## Design

 ## Service microservice

+*Please note that Status instances need to be built on the Django admin in order to be able to create a service appointment. id 1 = "Scheduled" id 2 = "Cancel" id 3 = "Finish"

 The Service functionality needs to keep track of service appointments for automobiles and their owners.

-- Frontend:

-    - TechnicianForm : create a form that allows a person to enter an automotive technician's name and employee number
+    1. TechnicianForm : create a form that allows a person to enter an automotive technician's name and employee number

-    - SeviceAppointmentForm: create a form that allows a service concierge to enter the VIN of the vehicle, the name of the person to whom the vehicle belongs, the date and time of the appointment,
+    2. SeviceAppointmentForm: create a form that allows a service concierge to enter the VIN of the vehicle, the name of the person to whom the vehicle belongs, the date and time of the appointment,